Due to the wealth of new information, the history of Doornfontein will be made up of a few parts. The Saratoga & Windybrow posts were the start.

 This warehouse is next to the old hospital.
 Nothing is known on the history.

-Some additional existing buildings and houses along with old views:
+Some additional existing buildings and houses along with old views from the area:

-I found the old Turkish consulate on Beit Street by accident.
+I discovered the old Bettelheim Mansion on Beit Street by accident.
 The gold dome picture is from Davies Street side.
-On the Beit Street side is a plumbers building added in the 1940s.
+On the Beit Street side is a plumbers building added in the 1940s (Fraser’s Plumbers).
 Whatever is under the Turkish dome or minaret is boxed in between the building around it and cannot be seen from the street.
-Fortunately I was able to gain access to the property in 2016 and have added some interior of this fascinating house.
+Fortunately I was able to gain access to the property in 2016 and have added some interior photos of this fascinating house.

-It originally belonged to Henri Bettelheim (Consul to his Most Exalted Person, the Sultan of the Ottoman Empire).
+Built in 1888, it originally belonged to Henri Bettelheim (Consul to his Most Exalted Person, the Sultan of the Ottoman Empire).
 He held lavish balls there as well as gambling parties in the late 1890s.
 In the 1930’s, when Doornfontein’s fortunes took a turn for the worse, it became a brothel for some time.
-The present plumbers yard has been around since the 1940s.
-Many original features are still intact as can be seen in the interior pictures below taken in 2016.
+The present plumbers business has been around since the 1940s.
+Many original features like stained-glass windows, moulded doors, cornices and parquet floors are still intact as can be seen in the interior pictures below taken in 2016.
+It’s often referred to as the old Turkish consulate, which it never was, even though Bettelheim was once appointed honorary Turkish Consul.